OrwellianPenguin/T440p-Libreboot-Toolkit/README.md

 ## Step 9: Final Preparations
 - Prepares the `.rom` file(s) for flashing (internal or external based on user input).
-The .rom file is located inside:
+The .rom file(s) are located inside:
 `T440p-Libreboot-Toolkit/libreboot/t440p/lbmk`

 ## (Optional) Updating the Firmware Internally